IVF with ICSI

 What to Expect from Treatment

 First, we will use fertility medication to stimulate the ovaries and encourage egg production.
 After ovulation, we will schedule egg retrieval to collect mature eggs.
 Sperm will be introduced to collected eggs using the ICSI technique.
-Since this part of treatment takes place in our laboratory, the patient’s experience does not alter whether the ICSI technique is used or not.
+Since this part of the treatment takes place in our laboratory, the patient’s experience does not alter whether the ICSI technique is used or not.

 Within a few days, we will evaluate all viable embryos (those eggs that have been successfully fertilized).
 In most cases, our patients freeze their embryos on day 5 or 6 for future use.
 We may also transfer fresh embryos.